Kiran01bm/openshift-related/documentation/Metrics/ReadMe.md

 ## Heapster:

 1. The kubelet exposes metrics that can be collected and stored in back-ends by Heapster.
+   Note: cAdvisor on node gathers CPU and memory information for pods and makes it available at /stats endpoint
-2. Heapster retrieves a list of all nodes from the master server\
+2. Heapster retrieves a list of all nodes from the master server.
 3. Then contacts each node individually through the /stats endpoint.
 4. From there, Heapster scrapes the metrics for CPU, memory and network usage.
-5. Hepaster then exports them into Hawkular Metrics.
+5. Hepaster then exports them into Hawkular and Hawkular stores the metrics into the Cassandra backend.
 6. The storage volume metrics available on the kubelet are not available through the /stats endpoint, but are available through the /metrics endpoint.